BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Istanbul to avoid the biggest crowds and still enjoy pleasant weather?
+When is the absolute best time to visit Istanbul, and why should I avoid other times?

-When visiting mosques, always dress modestly: shoulders and knees should be covered for both men and women, and women will need to cover their heads (scarves are usually provided at the entrance if you forget).
-Also, remember to remove your shoes before entering.
-It's a sign of respect, and locals appreciate the consideration.
+When visiting mosques, always dress modestly – shoulders and knees covered for everyone, and women will need to cover their heads (scarves are usually provided at the entrance if you forget).
+Also, remember that Friday is the holy day, so some smaller shops might have reduced hours, and mosques will be busier with worshippers.

 Ready to Plan Your Trip?